rockettheme/docs/Docs/joomla/templates/quasar/INDEX.md

 In conjunction with Gantry, the other features such as a CSS dropdown menu and 6 style variations, amongst many others, make Quasar a useful, diverse and functional free template, great for any purpose.

->> NOTICE: Quasar is a Joomla 2.5 and 3.x template.
-Joomla 1.5 is unsupported but available for download.
+>> NOTICE: Quasar is a Joomla 3.x template.

 Requirements
 -----